 What you love to do.
 What are the things you used to do as a child?
 What are the things you can lose yourself in?
 This is a really good way of understanding what we find intrinsically motivating that we have more energy for.
-Often these are the things we are good at too.
+Often, these are the things we’re good at too.

 The need in the world that you are drawn to meet.
 What were you doing in the past when you had an impact upon someone’s life?
 What do you care about?
 What is the legacy you would like to leave in the world?
-Again this gives us insight into what we care about, and what is intrinsically motivating for us, and that we have energy for.
+Again, this gives us insight into what we care about, what is intrinsically motivating for us, and what we have energy for.

-I have worked with people who have really lost their confidence in a new role, and are trying to do things the way that the younger people in the team do things.
-They are only seeing what other people do and what they don’t do, and in effect, hiding their unique experience, perspectives and style, so they can match the rest of the team.
+I have worked with people who have really lost their confidence in a new role and are trying to do things the way that the younger people in the team do things.
+They’re only seeing what other people do and what they don’t do and are effectively hiding their unique experience, perspectives, and style, so they can match the rest of the team.
 In nature, a diverse group or system is a healthy one, and a homogenous group is an unhealthy group whose survival is at risk.

-It’s so wonderful seeing people’s confidence increase as they begin to recognise what they bring, and begin to value it.
+It’s so wonderful seeing people’s confidence increase as they begin to recognise what they bring to the table and begin to value it.
 What might have been a difficult transition becomes a beautiful new period in a person’s life.
 To misquote wildly, ‘if we aim to be someone we’re not, we will always fail’.